 17 Top-Rated Weekend Getaways from London

-London, whether you're passing through as a visitor or living here, serves as an ideal point from which to enjoy a seemingly endless choice of fun weekend getaways.
-Not only are weekend trips from London, England, easy to organize, but thanks to great rail and numerous flight connections, there are plenty of options for those seeking a memorable weekend getaway.
+Whether you're visiting London or living here, it serves as an ideal point from which to enjoy a seemingly endless choice of fun weekend getaways.
+Not only are weekend trips from London easy to organize, but thanks to great rail and numerous flight connections, there are plenty of places to visit for those seeking a memorable weekend getaway.

-Whether you're on the hunt for a cheap weekend getaway, a romantic couple's break, or even an exciting last-minute city break in the UK or Europe, be sure to refer often to our list of the top weekend getaways from London.
+Whether you're on the hunt for a cheap weekend getaway, a romantic couple's break, or even an exciting last-minute city stopover in the UK or Europe, be sure to read our list of the top weekend getaways from London.

 - 5. Edinburgh, Scotland

 - 8. Birmingham, West Midlands , England